neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

 Information on how to set-up your project for this deployment routine is available in `vendor/neam/yii-dna-deployment/README.md`

-To prepare a build environment (such as seting up a new build server), follow the instructions in `52-deploy-tutum.misc.md` under "Build server first time setup".
+To prepare a build environment (such as seting up a new build server), follow the instructions in `52-deploy-docker-cloud.misc.md` under "Build server first time setup".

 ## General deployment routine = For new platform releases

-### Step 1 - Deploy on build server and Tutum
+### Step 1 - Deploy on build server and Docker Cloud

 First, make sure that everything is tested, committed and pushed.